it90/ambiance-blue/README.md

 ## Installation

-copy the repository contents within a folder in `~/.themes/`
+Copy the repository contents within a folder in `~/.themes/`

+## Alternatives

+Other colours available at https://github.com/it90/ubuntu-ambiance-colours